holochain/launcher-tauri/README.md

 ## Updating Launcher

-If you already have the Launcher installed and would like to update to a new version of the Holochain Launcher, go to the [Releases page](https://github.com/holochain/launcher/releases) and download the appropriate executable for your platform.
+As of version 0.9.1 of the Holochain Launcher automatic updates are available for Windows, macOS and Linux' AppImage.
+If you installed the Holochain Launcher from a `.deb` file on Linux and would like to update to a new version of the Holochain Launcher, go to the [Releases page](https://github.com/holochain/launcher/releases) and download the new `.deb` file.

-### Windows

-1. Double click the downloaded `.msi` file
-2. On the Windows SmartScreen pop up, click on Run Anyway
-3. Run through the setup process without changing the Destination Folder
-4. The setup process will request to close applications that are using files that need to be updated.
-This will include the old Holochain Launcher as well, if it is currently open
-5. Click Ok at this step, to proceed with the setup
-6. Open Launcher once installation is complete

-### MacOS

-1. Quit the running Holochain Launcher
-2. Open the downloaded `.dmg` file and drag it to your Applications Folder
-3. A pop-up with the message "An item named Holochain Launcher already exists in this location.
-Do you want to replace it with the one you're moving?" will appear
-4. Select "Replace"
-5. Go to the Applications folder
-6. Click on Holochain Launcher and select Open
+**Note for macOS**:
+If you are running the Holochain Launcher from a `.app` file extracted from an `app.tar.gz` bundle instead of having it installed from a `.dmg` file, automatic updates will only succeed if the `.app` file is located in the `Applications` folder due to file permissions.

 ## Usage